Reforms of the Hongwu Emperor: Land reform

-Even the new Ming officials were not exempt from targeting large landowners.
+Even the new Ming officials were not exempt from the targeting of large landowners.
 In 1380, the ownership of lands acquired by ministers and officials was revised, and in 1381, the same was done for holders of aristocratic titles, including members of the imperial family.
 They were required to return the acquired land to the state and were compensated with rice and silk.

 Most of the state lands were then redistributed to peasants for permanent use.
 In the northern regions, peasants were given 15 mu (0.87 ha) per field and two (1,160 m²) per garden, while in the south, they received an allotment of 16 mu (0.87 ha) for peasants and 50 mu (2.9 ha) for hereditary soldiers.
 Those who had abandoned their properties during the wars were not entitled to reclaim them, but were instead given replacement plots, on the condition that they personally worked on them.
 Those who occupied larger plots than they were able to cultivate were punished with flogging and had their land confiscated.
 While Emperor Taizu of Song had encouraged the growth of large landowners, the Hongwu Emperor aimed to eliminate them.
-As a result of his reforms, large landowners virtually disappeared.
+By the end of his reign, very few large landowners remained.

 Peasants who farmed on state land were allowed to pass it down to their descendants, but were not permitted to sell it and move elsewhere.
 The Tang system of equal fields was theoretically reinstated, but there was no standardized allocation of land that took into account local conditions and family size.
-As a result of these reforms, small independent farmers became the dominant figure in the Chinese countryside.
+These reforms made small independent farmers the dominant group in the Chinese countryside.
 The laws required every able-bodied peasant to work in the fields and empowered village elders to punish those who were idle.